-This framework illustrates the behaviours expected for all employees in the Council and central to this is our Corporate Vision and Brand.
+This framework illustrates the behaviours expected for all employees in the School and central to this is the vision we hold.

 There are five sets of behaviours, regardless of the roles or grades within the organisation and, additionally, one behavioural set focused on leadership for managers.
+The scope of this scheme is for Support Staff and Managers, and does not apply to those employed on Teachers Pay & Conditions.